elyzab3th/pygramy/README.md

 <img src="/src/img/pygramy.png">
-A tool for OSINT purposes made using python language where is for Instagram Scrapy without login required.
+A basic tool for OSINT purposes made using python language where is for Instagram Scrapy without login required.